 the Domini canes - Hounds of the Lord.

-Duccio's large Rucellai Madonna (see right), the earliest documented painting by him to survive, commissioned by the Compagnia dei Laudesi for their altar in what is now the Bardi Chapel in 1285, is now in the Uffizi, where it's part of the spectacular Cimabue/Giotto/Duccio trio on display in room 2.
-It has been there since 1948 and is called the Rucellai Madonna because it was moved to that family's chapel in 1627 and this was its last location - the family being unconnected with the original commission or location.
+Duccio's large Rucellai Madonna (see right), the earliest documented painting by him to survive, commissioned by the Laudesi confraternity for their altar in what is now the Bardi Chapel in 1285, is now in the Uffizi, where it's part of the spectacular Cimabue/Giotto/Duccio trio on display in room 2.
+It has been there since 1948 and is called the Rucellai Madonna because it was moved to that family's chapel here in 1627 and this was its last location - the family being unconnected with the original commission or location.
 Vasari thought that it was by Cimabue and hence it formed the crucial starting point of his story of Florence's domination of the whole renaissance.
-That it was actually by Duccio, from Siena, has lead to it's perceived importance waning, since the correct attribution became accepted during the 19th century, for those who still see the renaissance in Vasari's way.
+That it was actually by Duccio, from Siena, has lead to it's perceived importance waning, since the correct attribution became accepted during the 19th century, for those who still see the renaissance through Vasari's eyes.

 Bernardo Daddi's dark Coronation of the Virgin altarpiece (c.1345), moved from the church to the convent by Vasari, is now in the Accademia.
 A Virgin and Child with Angels and Saints dated 1375 by Agnolo Gaddi, and his earliest surviving altarpiece, was probably originally painted for here.
 Now in the Parma Galleria Nazionale.
 An altarpiece of The Annunciation and Saints by Giovanni del Biondo, dating from1380/85 is now in the Accademia.